ad12/meddlr/projects/noise2recon/MODEL_ZOO.md

 Each experiment has links to 1) the Google Drive folder where details of the experiment are stored (`gdrive`), 2) the config file to reproduce the experiment (`cfg`), 3) the model file for loading pretrained weights (`model`).

+Models are trained with different extents of supervised data, indicated by the number of supervised scans, or *k* (`# Supervised (k)`).
+Noise2Recon can also leverage unsupervised examples (`# Unsupervised`). `FT` models are fine-tuned from a pretrained denoiser as described in the paper.
+All models are trained with the Adam optimizer (η=1e-3) using the complex-l1 loss.
+Checkpoints were selected using the best validation loss.

 ## mridata 3D FSE Knee (12x)
 | Name                     | Train Acc.   |   # Supervised (k) |   # Unsupervised | Description                                                                         | Download                                                                                                                                                                                                                                                                                   |
 |:-------------------------|:-------------|-------------------:|-----------------:|:------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|